dixslyf/acush/docs/docs.typ

   and can instead focus on handling the grammar of the shell.
   This reduces the complexity of the parser significantly.

+Nonetheless, our approach has downsides:

+- The second-stage lexer is complex and has, arguably, too many responsibilities.
+  Instead of letting it handle escape sequences, string parsing, glob expansion and whitespace removal all at once, its complexity can be reduced by splitting it into separate components.
+  That is, we could have used more than two stages of lexing to handle those tasks separately using a pipeline architecture.

+- Since lexing consists of multiple stages, there is likely a small performance hit.
+  However, we believe this is a tradeoff worth making — we sacrifice a bit of performance for better structure and readability.

+- The tokens from the raw lexer do not keep track of their indices into the original input string.
+  If we want to use the raw tokens for better error reporting in future, we would need to keep track of their indices or spans within the original input string.

 == Parsing

 The code for parsing is found in `src/parse.h` and `src/parse.c`.